dabeaz-course/practical-python/README.md

 Bug reports are appreciated and may be filed through the [issue tracker](https://github.com/dabeaz-course/practical-python/issues).
 Pull requests are not accepted except by invitation.
-Please file an issue first.
+Please file an issue first then we will check what to with your request.